-Locking the doors 🖺
+Locking the doors 🗓

-- 1. Press and release to lock all the doors.
-The park lamps will flash once and the perimeter alarm (if equipped) will start the arming process.
-For more information concerning the perimeter alarm, refer to Perimeter alarm system (if equipped) later in this chapter. - 2.
-Press and release again within three seconds to confirm that all the doors are closed and locked.
+1. Press and release to lock all the doors.
+Assuming all vehicle doors and the liftgate are properly closed, the park/turn lamps will flash once and the perimeter alarm (if equipped) will start the arming process.
+For more information concerning the perimeter alarm, refer to Perimeter alarm system (if equipped) later in this chapter.

+2. Press and release again within three seconds to confirm that all the doors and liftgate are closed and locked.
 Note: The doors will lock again and the horn will chirp once.

-If any of the doors or the hood are not properly closed the horn will not sound and the park lamps will not flash.
+If any of the doors or the hood are not properly closed, the horn will chirp twice and park/turn lamps will not flash when the control is pressed.